Waikiki Surf Break

 Best Forecast Surf Conditions for Waikiki this week:

-The surf forecast for Waikiki over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 13) at 11PM.
-The primary swell is predicted to be 0.7m and 14s period with a secondary swell of 0.5m and 18s.
+The surf forecast for Waikiki over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Wednesday (Aug 19) at 5AM.
+The primary swell is predicted to be 0.6m and 12s period.
 The wind is predicted to be offshore as the swell arrives.

 Wave TypeTime (HST) & Date Wave Height & Period